Dansby Swanson: 2021–2022: World Series championship, Gold Glove Award

 Swanson's salary for the 2022 season was decided via the arbitration process.
 He asked for and received $10 million.
 Swanson was named to the 2022 Major League Baseball All-Star Game roster.
 On September 30, 2022, Swanson hit his 100th career home run, off New York Mets pitcher Jacob deGrom.
 Swanson was the only player in Major League Baseball to start all 162 games of the season.
 He struggled in the playoffs, batting .176 in the four-game loss to the Phillies in the NLDS.
 Swanson won his first Gold Glove Award at the end of the season.
 He became a free agent at the conclusion of the season.

 Chicago Cubs (2023–present)

 On December 21, 2022, Swanson signed a seven-year, $177 million contract with the Chicago Cubs.
 On July 2, 2023, Swanson was named to his second All-Star team.
 On July 7, he was placed on the 10-day injured list with a heel contusion, and he was replaced by Geraldo Perdomo on the All-Star team.
 In his first season with the Cubs, Swanson batted .244 with 22 home runs.
 He won his second consecutive Gold Glove.

-In 2024, Swanson hit .242 with 16 home runs.
+In the 2024 season, Swanson hit .242 with 16 home runs.
 He was a finalist for the Gold Glove award, losing out to Ezequiel Tovar.

+In the 2025 season, Swanson hit .244 with 24 home runs and 77 RBI.

+On July 1, 2026, Swanson set career–highs with three home runs and eight RBI in a 23–3 win over the San Diego Padres.
+In a 10-day stretch, Swanson tallied 26 RBI, becoming the first player since 1939 to do so, and joining Mel Ott, Lou Gehrig, Jimmie Foxx, and Joe DiMaggio as the only other players to accomplish this feat.
+Swanson also surpassed Sammy Sosa's franchise record of 25 RBI in a 10-game span (twice), more recently attained from August 8 to 17, 2002.